nesdown/UKRSIBBANK-Presentation-Day/README.md

 That was a blast!
 And here are the examples of code I have shown based on TensorFlow.

-Full speech can be found on YouTube (upload soon)
+Full speech can be found on YouTube (https://youtu.be/0m6xlndOh_8)